Last updated on February 12, 2026

 Liliana, Dreadhorde General

-You would never play Dark Prophecy for six mana, much less one that only triggers off your creatures.
-Liliana, Dreadhorde General‘s other abilities are why this Liliana is the most played planeswalker in Commander.
+You would never play Dark Prophecy for 6 mana, but Liliana, Dreadhorde General‘s other abilities are why this Liliana is the most played planeswalker in Commander.

-But it can still come down, and its sac trigger will draw you two cards right away.
+It can come down, and its sac trigger will draw you two cards right away while eating away at opposing boards.

 Phyrexian Arena

 Black Market Connections is a way better card, boomers, but I get why this is still played.
-Phyrexian Arena looks like it will be the business, but it’s not the black Rhystic Study.
+Phyrexian Arena looks like it will be the business, but it’s no match for blue's best enchantment, Rhystic Study.
 Heck, it’s not even the black Mystic Remora!

 Commander games just end too fast for this card these days, and I think I’d rather be doing a lot of other things on turn 3 if I drew this card.
 And this is just depressing as a topdeck.